Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Forecasting for stage IV surveys

 From Figure \ref{fig:snr_diag} we can infer that, to obtain a detection of IA in all or most $r_{\rm p}$ bins, a value of $a \leq 0.6$ is required.
 Higher shape noise correlation values would allow for a detection with slightly higher values up to $a \leq 0.7$, but $a$ itself appears to have a greater impact on the per-bin SNR in all cases, as shown by the wider spread of points in the bottom two panels.
 We therefore expect from this that, given the estimators used meet this requirement, LSST Y1 levels of multiplicative bias should still allow for a $1\sigma$ detection of IA with the MEM, with Y10 allowing for potentially a $2\sigma$ or higher detection for the same estimators.
 It is important to note the $a$ values considered here may be conservative.
 We have chosen these values to showcase clearly the boundary at which the MEM becomes unable to detect the IA signal; of course, pushing $a$ further below $0.6$ would allow for an even stronger detection.
 For now, we expect as long as the estimators have $a \leq 0.6$, the MEM has potential to detect IA in LSST Y1.
 Such a value should be achievable given the differences in IA amplitude found in~\cite{Singh2016}.

 In all cases, significantly higher signal to noise is seen in the lowest projected separation bin, as a result of the different scale dependencies of the IA and lensing signals (which propagates forward into the lensing residual and thus our covariance) inside the 1-halo regime.
-For example,~\cite{Georgiou2019a} find a 1-halo IA scale dependence represented by a power-law in $r_p$ with index of $b=-2$ in Galaxy and Mass Assembly survey (GAMA) and KiDS data.
+For example,~\cite{Georgiou2019a} find the 1-halo IA signal to be represented by a power-law in $r_p$ with a scale dependence index of $b=-2$ in Galaxy and Mass Assembly survey (GAMA) and KiDS data.
 This value is also used by~\citetalias{Fortuna2021} in the construction of their IA halo model, and as such we have chosen to use the same value in our modelling here.
 On the other hand, the lensing signal scale dependence seen in similar samples used by~\cite{Viola_2015} and~\cite{Dvornik_2018} appears to follow roughly $b=-1$.
 This implies it is not unsurprising that at projected separations of $r_{\rm p} \approx 0.1$Mpc/h we begin to see a much stronger alignment signal, resulting in a very high SNR.